 You should only train your rabbit to show jump after careful consideration of whether it's in your pet's best interests.
 If you decide to try show-jumping with your rabbit, you'll need to make sure they're well looked after at all times.

 Many rabbits lack the temperament, build or athletic ability to participate, and unfit rabbits could injure themselves jumping.
 Juvenile rabbits can't participate until their bones and joints are developed and strong.
 Always speak with your vet before starting any agility training to ensure that your rabbit is physically fit, a suitable age and whether they would benefit from the activity.

 Training your rabbit

 Rabbits are intelligent, inquisitive and playful.
-They can be litter trained, taught various tricks (e.g. coming when called/entering their cage on cue/retrieving objects) and learn to use cat flaps.
-Only positive reward-based methods e.g. clicker training, should be used.
-Punishment e.g. shouting/physical coercion must never be used.
+They can be litter trained, taught various tricks (e.g. coming when called, entering their cage on cue and retrieving objects) and learn to use cat flaps.

-Rabbit welfare is the key priority before, during and after events.
-Event organisers and owners should consider potential welfare problems that could arise during an event (see Rabbit Agility Factsheet (PDF 183 KB)) and make every effort to avoid/minimise problems before the event.
-Further information: performing animals webpage.
+Rabbit welfare is the top priority before, during and after rabbit agility events.
+Both you and the event organiser should think about potential welfare problems that could arise during the event and do what you can to keep your rabbit healthy, happy and stress-free throughout the event.